atweiden/voidvault/doc/guides/connecting-to-captive-wifi-portal.md

 The most straightforward approach.

-Caveats: The wifi captive portal login page will likely need to work with JavaScript disabled for this approach to succeed.
+Caveats: The wifi captive portal login page may need to work with JavaScript disabled for this approach to succeed.
 Quality of website rendering with console-only browsers is very poor compared to their GUI counterparts.